DennisGross/COOL-MCv3/README.md

 To run the safe_training component via MLflow, execute `mlflow run safe_training --env-manager=local`

-#### Preprocessor
-The preprocessor is used to preprocess states before they get passed to the agent.
-Depending on the user preferences, it may consists of normal preprocessing (for better learning), adversarial preprocessing (for adversarial trainings/attacks), and defensive preprocessing (for evaluating defense methods).
-It is also used to disable certain state variables in cases where the state variables only needed to correctly model the environment in PRISM or to simulate partial observability (WITHOUT an belief function).

 #### RL Wrapper
 We wrap all RL agents into a RL wrapper.
 This RL wrapper handles the interaction with the environment.